 Additional group events, field trips and learning experiences with other Summit Learning Centre students are also available to all FASt students through Summit Learning Centre’s ArtSmarts program.

 FASt international students may also participate in field trips and events organized by the International Student Program of their academic school, such as trips to Victoria, Seattle and Whistler.
 (Additional fees will apply.)
 These are a wonderful opportunity to experience more of the area’s beautiful surroundings, as well as interact with the many other international students who come to Mission each year.
 FASt international students also take part in the August orientation offered by their International Student Program, designed to welcome international students to the local area and to help them adjust to living in Canada.

 FVAD Academic Studies Summary

-FVAD Academic Studies provides an exceptional learning experience for FVAD Pre-Professional Academy students and other highly-focussed students, offering a complete academic curriculum leading to a high school diploma, approved by the BC Ministry of Education and supported by BC-certified teachers.
-Specifically designed to integrate with FVAD’s intensive training, FASt incorporates the very best aspects of both Summit Learning Centre’s Distributed Learning program and Mission’s International Student Program.
+FVAD Academic Studies provides options for an exceptional learning experience for FVAD Pre-Professional Academy students and other highly-focussed students, providing a complete academic curriculum leading to a high school diploma, approved by the BC Ministry of Education and supported by BC-certified teachers.
+Specifically designed to integrate with FVAD’s intensive training, FASt programs incorporate the very best aspects of the existing international programs at local private and public schools, as well as Summit Learning Centre’s Distributed Learning program and Mission’s International Student Program.

 Medical Coverage for FASt International Students